mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # Bells and Whistles

 - Known branch lengths -
-  - Poisson becomes Exponential distribution.
+  - Poisson becomes Exponential distribution
-  - Important case for including migration model with tree estimation.
+  - Important case for including migration model with tree estimation
 - Algorithm for calculating probabilities/divergences -
-  - one can traverse the tree backwards, using dynamic programming to pick out the most likely continuation path
+  - One can traverse the tree backwards, using dynamic programming to pick out the most likely continuation path
 - Include other information in the decision
-  - physical distance
+  - Physical distance
-  - prior knowledge
+  - Prior knowledge of location, time, or split time

 ---
 # Micro foundations

 - Why would one believe the exponential/Poisson arrival rate story?
 - Idea: stochastic population growth model
-  - Chain is propelled by a positive resource/technology shock.
+  - Chain propelled by positive resource/technology shock.
-  - If population in a location reaches a barrier, the shock dissipates.
+  - If location population hits a barrier, the shock dissipates.
-  - Population splits and some fraction moves on to a new area.
+  - Population splits and a fraction moves on to a new area.
   - A new shock parameter is drawn in the location.

 ---
 # Formal approach (Baker, 2008):
-- Utility, children, and (net) income are equal in the current location:
+- Utility, children, and (net) income are equal (at a location):
 - Income has a fixed component, a congestion component, and a stochastic component: $y_t=1+r(1-\frac{p_t}{K})+\sigma (\epsilon_{t+\Delta}-\epsilon_t)$
 - Total population next period, $p_{t+\Delta}$ is $p_tk_t$ or:
 $$